anupupadhyaya/anupupadhyaya.github.io/_pages/about.md

   - /about.html
 ---

-I am a **Prime Minister's Research Fellow** and PhD Candidate at the [Centre for Ocean, River, Atmosphere and Land Sciences (CORAL)](https://www.iitkgp.ac.in), **Indian Institute of Technology Kharagpur**, India (2019–present), working under the supervision of Dr. Abhishek K. Rai.
+I am a **Prime Minister's Research Fellow** and PhD Candidate at the [Centre for Ocean, River, Atmosphere and Land Sciences (CORAL)](https://www.iitkgp.ac.in), **Indian Institute of Technology Kharagpur**, India (2019–present), working under the supervision of [Dr. Abhishek K. Rai](mailto:abhishek@coral.iitkgp.ac.in).

-My research focuses on **climate change and extreme events** in the Himalayan region, particularly:
+My research addresses the growing threat of **climate extremes and associated natural hazards** in the Northwest Himalayan region of India — integrating statistical analysis, machine learning, geospatial modelling, and hydrodynamic simulations to understand and anticipate disaster risk in one of the world's most climate-sensitive landscapes.

-- 🌡️ Heatwaves and extreme temperature events
+---

-- 🌧️ Extreme precipitation and rainfall variability
+## PhD Research

-- 🏔️ Glacial Lake Outburst Floods (GLOFs)
+The Himalayas are warming fast, and my work tries to understand what that means for the people living downstream.

-- ⛰️ Landslide susceptibility modeling
+I study how heatwaves and extreme rainfall have changed across the Northwest Himalayas, and where they are headed under future climate scenarios.
+From there, I look at what these extremes trigger on the ground: unstable slopes, dangerous glacial lakes, and catastrophic floods.

-I integrate **statistical analysis, machine learning (Python & R), and geospatial techniques** (ArcGIS, QGIS, Google Earth Engine) with climate datasets including CMIP6 projections and reanalysis products.
+The work moves from atmosphere to hillslope to river valley, using climate models, machine learning, remote sensing, and flood simulation to connect a warming climate to real risks faced by Himalayan communities.

 ---